-Allah is a pragmatic, patient God.
+Allah is a pragmatic, patient god.
 It was this same pragmatic, patient approach that allowed the Ottoman Turks to conquer the Balkans and almost all of Europe.
 They freed a grateful peasantry from the onerous yoke of feudalism and were willing to wait for the next generation to adopt Islam, which many did.
-In Islamic terms, it was a somewhat bloodless conquest.
+In Islamic terms, it was a mostly bloodless conquest.

-Allah’s sensible, patient nature is evident in a verse where He counsels His followers to pardon “the people of the Book” and continue doing what they do until He figures out what to do with them; “makes known His Will” in revelation 2:109.
+God’s sensible, patient nature is evident in a verse where He counsels His followers to pardon “the people of the Book” and continue doing what they do until He figures out what to do with them or “makes known His Will”.

 2:109 Many of the people of the Book (Jews and Christians) wish, out of envy, to turn you back into unbelievers after the Truth has become manifest to them.
 But pardon and overlook, until Allah makes known His Will.
 Surely Allah has the power over all things.

-In revelation 2:190 Allah appears to be willing to wait for the unbelievers to die from natural causes before getting “the fuel for his fire”, and there is no need for the faithful to expedite the delivery of the combustible unless … unless the combustible is aggressive.
+In Revelation 2:190, Allah appears to be willing to wait for the unbelievers to die from natural causes before getting “the fuel for his fire,” and there is no need for the faithful to expedite the delivery of the combustible unless… unless the combustible becomes aggressive.

 2:191 Kill them wherever you find them and drive them out from wherever they drove you out (from Mecca).
 Sedition is worse than slaughter.
 Do not fight them at the Sacred Mosque until they fight you at it.
 If they fight you there, kill them.
 Such is the reward of the unbelievers.

-Perhaps a line by line reading of verse 2:191, followed by a presentation of the short verses 2:192 and 2:193 which have a direct impact on instructions contained in 2:191 would provide a richer insight into the mind of the Koranic God when he sent down this revelation.
+Perhaps a line by line reading of Verse 2:191, followed by a presentation of the short Verses 2:192 and 2:193, which have a direct impact on instructions contained in 2:191, would provide a richer insight into the mind of God when he sent down this revelation.

 Kill them wherever you find them and drive them out from wherever they drove you out.